 ACE has claimed an aggregate refund of \$0.4 million from the Canada Revenue Agency and Revenu Québec further to the expiration of a statute of limitation for reassessment of the income of an operating partnership in which ACE previously had an interest.
 ACE has applied to the tax authorities to obtain such refund.
 ACE does not currently intend to dissolve until it has collected or otherwise settled such refund.

-Administrative and other expenses for the year ended December 31, 2015 and the year ended December 31, 2014 include net provisions for other taxes of nil.
+Administrative and other expenses for the quarter ended June 30, 2016 and the year ended December 31, 2015 include net provisions for other taxes of nil.

 Advance Tax Ruling